 - 1 tsp anise seed

-- Day 3:The next morning, the batter will be bubbly and a just a bit larger in volume.
+- Day 3:The next morning, the batter will be bubbly and just a bit larger in volume.
 Pour the cake batter into two Bundt (round tube) pans that have been greased and floured.
 Cook at 360 degrees F for 45- 50 minutes.
 When done, the top will be a nice light golden brown.
 Let the cakes cool for 30 minutes and then remove from pans, turning them over onto serving dishes.
 While the cakes are still warm, drizzle with sugar glaze and cover with pastel colored sprinkles.